Mr-222/lfm/README.md

 # Leapfrog Flow Maps for Real-Time Fluid Simulation
 This repository contains a High-Performance LFM fluid simulation and a Poisson solver written in CUDA.

-Please consider citing Our paper if this repository helps you:
+Please consider citing our paper if this repository helps you:

 ```
 @article{sun2025lfm,